awsdocs/nice-dcv-admin-guide/doc_source/manage-stop.md

   $ sudo systemctl stop dcvserver
   ```

-Use the following procedure to disable automatic NICE DCV server startup using the command line\.
+Disable automatic NICE DCV server startup using the command line\.

 **To prevent the NICE DCV server from starting automatically on Linux**
 Use the following commands: